-Which blogger will you be this holiday season?
-The one that works on improving her blog or the one that forgets all about it, neglects it and focuses on the food only?
+Which type of blogger will you be this holiday season?
+The one that works on improving his or her blog or the one that forgets all about it, neglects it and focuses on the food and drinks only?

-You have the authority in your field, your readers want to know what lessons you have learned so they can learn and improve as well.
-Posting a “lessons learned” article is a great way to have a summary of your learnings, tips and advice that you have collected over the past year.
+You have the authority in your field.
+Your readers want to know what lessons you have learned so they can learn and improve as well.
+Publishing a “lessons learned” article is a great way for you to summarize your learnings, tips and advice that you have gained over the past year.